writesmith/is-40a-85228-spring2015/week3pr.md

 learning, gradually building on material already covered, so that you can easily and slowly add concepts until you are able to understand and implement sophisticated layout.

+The tutorial is also aware of the real world.
+By this I mean that you won't be learning in a strictly academic context; the tutorial lets you know that what you're learning is available in all browsers.
+For example, the max-width property is supported on elements in all browsers, including IE7, whereas, in later steps, the CSS might only work in IE8+.
+CSS definitely has warts, and this tutorial doesn't shy away from them.
+In the case of CSS that may not display as intended, the author covers strategies, but clearly identifies them as hacks and explains that they will not work successfully or uniformly in all browsers.

+One of my favorite surprises as I worked through this tutorial is that the code does not necessarily simply become more and more complex, more and more hairy as the steps progress inexorably onward.
+In fact, once a slightly more complex concept has been explained, it is used to create the exact same layout from a few screens back, but with much less code.
+That was very refreshing.